Worry not, young Padawan. They’re easy enough to understand if you look at the big picture.

 Read it, memorize it, tattoo it on your wrist!
 DO NOT FORGET THE GDP FORMULA!
 When reading GDP reports, take note of the components that have increased/decreased the most, as the central banks are likely to keep close tabs on them, too.
 GDP is usually measured on a quarterly basis, though you can also see monthly, annual (comparing against the same period of the previous year), and in the case of the U.K., three-month (comparing months 2+3+4 against months 1+2+3) figures.

-Unemployment rate: The ratio of able and willing workers who can’t find employment over the total number of workers in the work force.
+Unemployment rate: The ratio of able and willing workers who can’t find employment over the total number of workers in the workforce.
 The lower the better.

 Employment change: The net sum of all job gains and job losses from different sectors.
-Gains in full-time employment are preferable over gains in part-time jobs, as they provide more stable income for potential consumers.
+Gains in full-time employment are preferable over gains in part-time jobs, as they provide a more stable income for potential consumers.

 Jobless claims: The number of individuals seeking unemployment benefits.
 The U.S. measures the initial claimants on a weekly basis, while the U.K. counts them on a monthly basis.

 Non-farm payrolls (NFP): The number of workers in non-farm-related jobs.
 The report also excludes those who work for non-profit organizations, private households, and government agencies.
-Removing jobs from these sectors provide a better picture of the health of “average” jobs in the U.S. and their potential impact on consumer spending.
+Removing jobs from these sectors provides a better picture of the health of “average” jobs in the U.S. and their potential impact on consumer spending.

 For example, high inflation means that businesses would need less money to pay their lenders but that consumers also would need more of their local currencies to buy the same set of goods and services.
 Meanwhile, consistently low inflation limits wages and investment outlook and could stunt overall economic growth.